Mexican, North/Central/South American

 CLICK AN IMAGE FOR LARGER VIEW

-Nelda Guerrero Drury is the daughter of Adelfa Gonzalez, sister of María and Aminita Gonzalez, the latter two prominent Laredo, Texas, school teachers.
+Nelda Guerrero González Benevides (Lindsay) Drury was the daughter of Adelfa González, sister of María and Aminita González, the latter two prominent Laredo, Texas, school teachers.
 At the age of five, Nelda gave her first dance performance during a celebration in a small town in Texas.
 She grew up learning a wide variety of Mexican dances.
 Serious study of dance began for Nelda at the University of Mexico in Mexico City under the late Alura Flores de Angeles.

-Nelda has done extensive research in Mexican, Central American, and South American dance.
-Her teaching has taken her throughout the United States, Mexico, the Orient, and Europe, presenting her seminars and displaying her dance form.
-She has a wealth of dance costumes that she has collected on her round-the-world travels.
+Nelda did extensive research in Mexican, Central American, and South American dance.
+Her teaching took her throughout the United States, Mexico, the Orient, and Europe, presenting her seminars and displaying her dance form.
+She had wealth of dance costumes that she collected on her round-the-world travels.

-Nelda is the Vice President of the International Folk Culture Center in San Antonio, Texas, where she directed the weekly International Dance Program and its outreach programs.
+Nelda was the Vice President of the International Folk Culture Center in San Antonio, Texas, where she directed the weekly International Dance Program and its outreach programs.

-Nelda writes, "A bad left knee keeps me from hopping around like I used to do.
+Nelda wrote, "A bad left knee keeps me from hopping around like I used to do.
 I'm a professional volunteer now!"
-She continues to organize folk dance workshops and seminars in Texas while her son Jimmy Drury and daughter Liz Drury continue the family teaching tradition.
-Nelda no longer teaches or travels.
+She continued to organize folk dance workshops and seminars in Texas while her son Jimmy Drury and daughter Liz Drury continued the family teaching tradition..

 Dances Nelda has taught include Caballos Panzones, Carnavalito, Chiapanecas, Chilena Guerrerense, Colas, Country-Western Schottische, El Ausente, El Bolonchon, El Huateque, El Jarabe Tapatío, El Limpia Sillas (Ranchera), El Mezquitón, El Naranjo, El Rascapetate, Evangelina, Guadalquiver, Guerrerense, Isas, Jarabe de la Botella, Jarabe Tapatio, Jarabe Michoacano, Jesusita en Chihuahua, Jota Criolla, La Adelita, La Bamba, La Bruja, La Capsula, La Chilena, La Danza de los Machetes, La Danza de los Viejitos, La Varsouvianna, La Jota Tapatia, Las Iguiris, Los Jorongos, Los Viejitos, Lucero de la Mañana, Mexican Mixer, Mosaico Mexicano, Pezinho, Polka Alegre, Ranchera, Santa Rita, Sonajeros, Tango Poquito, Teatro Principal, Ten Step Polka, Tiempos Aquellos, and Tilingo Lingo.